Kathryn Grayson: Musical career

 Grayson trained from the age of twelve as an opera singer.
 While appearing in her film roles, Grayson also performed on the radio.
 Grayson performed on concert tours throughout the 1950s.
 In May 1951, Grayson had to postpone a concert tour due to being unknowingly cast in Lovely to Look At.
 "My concert bookings were all set.
 So when I read in New York that I was to do this film, I said 'How silly!', then boom!
 The next day I got my studio telegram asking me to return for the picture!"

 In 1952, Grayson was offered more than $10,000 to perform for a week at the Riviera night club in New Jersey before making The Desert Song.
 After filming The Desert Song, Grayson created a recording of the musical with Tony Martin.

 Grayson gave nightclub and concert tours in Australia a few times.
 On one of those trips to the Far East, Grayson also gave a concert in Manila, the Philippines, in 1969, where she performed at the New Frontier theater.

 Grayson supervised the Voice and Choral Studies Program at Idaho State University.

 Personal life

 Grayson married twice, first to actor John Shelton and then to the actor/singer Johnnie Johnston.
 She was a Republican.
-Grayson adhered to Roman Catholicism.